 22. The Last Guardian (PS3)

 The Last Guardian is another game that’s best compared to indie film.
-The game is about a giant creature that protects a young child.
+The game is a giant creature that protects a young child.
 Don’t expect much exposition, but do expect quite a lot of symbolic imagery.

 A lot of gamers will lose patience with The Last Guardian.
 Those who are willing to play it in order to find a deeper message, though, will be in for something uniquely rewarding.